 - Some employers offer benefits only after you’ve worked there for a certain amount of time, such as three months.

 - Short-term benefits generally last just three to six months.

 - You need to miss a certain number of workdays before your disability benefits kick in.
 This is known as the waiting period.

 - Typically, disability insurance policies cover 40 percent to 60 percent of your regular paycheck, up to a maximum payout (often as little as $5,000).

 - If you have other income during your disability, your benefits may be reduced.

 Short-term disability insurance can help bridge the gap between sick leave and returning to work.
 But what happens when the disability lasts beyond the time your short-term coverage ends?
 How do you fill the gap in your income?
 That’s where long-term disability insurance comes in.

-As the name says, long-term disability insurance helps protect your paycheck for a longer period of time.
+As the name implies, long-term disability insurance helps protect your paycheck for a longer period of time.
 Depending on your policy, it may cover you for two years, five years or to full retirement age (67 years old).
 The length of time you receive benefits may also depend on whether accident or illness caused your disability.